 For safety reasons, balloons should not be sent or brought in to the Center.
 Balloons present a serious choking hazard to young children.
 Mylar balloons are safe, but if let go, they pose a problem with the ceiling fans.

-If you are bringing in invitations to your child’s birthday party, please place these in the family mailboxes in the hallway.
+If you are bringing in invitations to your child’s birthday party, please place these in the family mailboxes in the hallway or ask the office to assist you.
 We would prefer that you mail the invitation, if possible, as birthday party invitations (or rather, non-invitations) have caused many hurt feelings among the children in the past.
 We encourage you talk with your child about the hurt feelings that can result from a comment such as, “You’re not invited to my birthday party,” and to discourage such comments.